 If they have 200g (more than a full breast), they will be having 20% of their target calories intake, 62g protein and 7g fat.

-Obviously you can play around with the numbers, but the point I’m making is that even if the numbers are higher/lowers based on your preferences, chicken breast is pretty filling per calorie, while also helping you reach your protein target without adding in a lot of fats or carbs.
+Obviously you can play around with the numbers.
+But the point I’m making is that even if the numbers are higher/lowers based on your preferences, chicken breast is pretty filling per calorie.
+It also helps you reach your protein target without adding in a lot of fats or carbs.

 The next scenario is based on mincemeat.
 While 5-star mince has relatively similar nutritional information to the chicken breast (slightly higher fat, slightly lower protein), I’m going to use 2-star mince as an example.

-Not many people actually buy 2-star mince (3-star mince is often referred to as “regular mince” and is very common), but I’m using this as an example to represent higher fat meats and make my point as clearly as I can.
+Not many people actually buy 2-star mince.
+“Regular mince” what people commonly call 3-star mince.
+But I’m using this as an example to represent higher fat meats and make my point as clearly as I can.
 Obviously use common sense and scale it back slightly for other meat options that are still quite high in fat, but slightly lower than this.

 With the 2-star mince example, it isn’t as easy to eat a large quantity and stay within a specified calorie deficit.